 Solomon did the honor of opening the door and admitting Tottles into the space.
 They looked into the living room, into which the front door opened.

 It was very clean and tidy, richly furnished and nicely decorated.
 Marmalade Mouse, the Mayor’s wife, was dutifully dusting the miniature grandfather clock, which they had tricked a doll-maker into making for them – for proper pay, of course.
-They were the clever sort of folk who didn’t have to take their luxuries from humans, and could fool humans into thinking they were servicing people when they were really servicing mice.
+They were the clever sort of folk who didn’t have to take their luxuries from humans, and could fool humans into thinking they were working for people when they were really working for mice.

 Marmalade looked up at them.
 “Oh, how lovely, Solomon and Tottles!
 I’ll fetch the cheese.
 Don’t be too loud, now!”